All the potential: Galen, CX Principal Solutions Architect

 How have you become involved in the community at Qualtrics?
 What has that meant to you?

-I started participating in QSalute, Qualtrics' community for former and current military.
+I started participating in Qualtrics's community for veterans and current military members.
 It continues the camaraderie that many experienced when they were active duty.
 Few have experienced a job where you didn't know if you would be alive tomorrow because of it.
-QSalute gives members and their allies an opportunity to talk, to listen, to be heard and understood.
+The Qualtrics Veterans Group gives members and their allies an opportunity to talk, to listen, to be heard and understood.
 Semper Fidelis.

 What 3 words would you use to describe Qualtrics to someone?